FAIRsharing/json-schema-tools/README.md

 ## Setting Up:

-First, you will need a virtual environment, import the code and install dependencies:
+First, you will need to set up a virtual environment, then import the code and install dependencies:
 ```
 virtualenv venv
 source venv/bin/activate